AET-DevOps25/team-the-merge-doctors/README.md

 Kubernetes deployment can be found [under](./helm/README.md).
 For pushes on main we automatically deploy to Kubernetes cluster (see [workflow](.github/workflows/ci-main.yml)).
+You can find the Kubernetes deployment at https://mentor-pulse-devops25.student.k8s.aet.cit.tum.de.

 ### EC2